JasonLocklin/Dissertation/VWM/Methods.md

-memory task was performed by these same two groups plus an additional control group of 9 healthy young adults recruited from the University of Waterloo's Research Experience Group, and were remediated with course credit (tk female, mean age of tk).
+memory task was performed by these same two groups plus an additional control group of 9 healthy young adults recruited from the University of Waterloo's Research Experience Group, and were compensated for participation with course credit (tk female, mean age of tk).

 Patients were also tested for signs of neglect using three standard clinical tests: line bisection, star cancellation, and